 - Screen cleaner- you know those soft cloths that double as an eyeglass cleaner come in very handy to clean a computer or phone.

-- Bed bug spray or pesticide free bug interceptors – I’ve heard enough college horror stories about this one and oddly it wasn’t on any list we researched.
+- Bed bug spray or bed bug interceptors – I’ve heard enough college horror stories about this one and oddly it wasn’t on any list we researched.